 Although this report is for the purpose of detailing annual activity, because it can take a company up to five years to meet the investment and job creation requirements and may even take longer for the Council to receive documentation and evaluate performance, demonstrating the value of a company's performance year-to-year is difficult.
 A project needs to be closed or beginning the maintenance period before actual performance can be measured.
 Providing information only on Performance Agreements closed during the year does not provide any perspective on overall performance of companies benefiting from Coordinating Council grants.
-Included herein is a breakdown of the activity during the period October 1, 2019 through December 31, 2020, but in order to show some historical perspective, actual jobs and investment for all Performance Agreements for grants awarded from 2009 through 2017 that have been closed as of December 31, 2020 is shown in the table below.
-No grants awarded after 2017 have closed yet.
-On an aggregate basis, the 191 grants that have closed have exceeded investment requirements by 113% and have met 92.7% of the targeted job creation.
+Included herein is a breakdown of the activity during the period October 1, 2019 through December 31, 2020, but in order to show some historical perspective, the table on the following page shows actual jobs and investment for all Performance Agreements for grants awarded from 2009 through 2017 that have been closed or satisfied original requirements and had begun maintenance as of December 31, 2020.
+No grants awarded after 2017 have closed or begun maintenance yet.
+On an aggregate basis, the 191 grants that have closed and the 66 grants that have begun maintenance have exceeded both investment and jobs requirements.
+These projects created 101% of jobs required and 116% of investment.